TommyMart/Data_Visualisation_API/readme.md

 To test all the endpoint routes in [Insomnia](https://insomnia.rest/), please download the JSON file - Insomnia_routes.json in the root directory and import the file into the Insomnia UI.

-Due to `@jwt_required()` on all routes besides registering and login, if a user is deleted, they will not be able to query the database.
+Due to `@jwt_required()` on all routes besides register and login, if a user is deleted, they will not be able to query the database.
 Please remember to not delete the user account that you are signed in with if you wish to perform more queries when testing.

 ---